samcabano/python_fundamentals/README.md

 - ### Reading and Writing Files

-    - [Store Your Favorite Number](https://github.com/samcabano/python_fundamentals/blob/master/Module%207%20-%20Reading%20and%20Writing%20Files/Favorite_Number_1.py): Propts user to enter favorite number, storing it in a file.
+    - [Store Your Favorite Number](https://github.com/samcabano/python_fundamentals/blob/master/Module%207%20-%20Reading%20and%20Writing%20Files/Favorite_Number_1.py): Prompts user to enter their favorite number, storing it in a file.
     - [Display Your Favorite Number](https://github.com/samcabano/python_fundamentals/blob/master/Module%207%20-%20Reading%20and%20Writing%20Files/Favorite_Number_2.py): Reads the file and prints the user's favorite number.

 ## Analysis and Reflection

 The most comprehensive and challenging project I completed in Unit 1 was the creation of a Password Manager, which incorporates each major concept of the course thusfar.
 I am proud of the code I produced for this assignment, as I feel it displays the most complex functions of anything we have practiced in Unit 1.
 This project taught me the importance of having organized code with detailed comments, as it required the definition of several variables and functions.
 To complete this project, I drew a flowchart indicating each desired function of the program, then implemented a function one by one.
 During the process, I learned it is important to run your code between each change, otherwise it is difficult to find the source of a coding error.

-On the other hand, I would remove cipher code listed under "Functions and Dictionaries", as it is redundant of the encryption and decryption code used in later projects.
+On the other hand, I would remove the cipher code listed under "Functions and Dictionaries", as it is redundant of the encryption and decryption code used in later projects.
 While writing code for various encryption and decryption exercises, I found it challenging to decide between the use of dictionaries, lists, or strings to assign encryption key values.
 By practicing with each format, I found the use of strings for this task allowed for more effective and dynamic code.

-##### For example:
+#### For example:

 A dictionary was used in my Substitution Cipher:
 ```python